Learning Theory for a New Generation (A blog from 10 years ago that I still like…)

 What I learned from Dr Dunbar at a weekend conference!

-Thorndike’s law of effect states: The law of effect principle developed by Edward Thorndike suggested that responses, closely followed by satisfaction, will become firmly attached to the situation and therefore more likely to reoccur when the situation is repeated.
+Thorndike’s law of effect states: Responses, closely followed by satisfaction, will become firmly attached to the situation and therefore more likely to reoccur when the situation is repeated.
 Conversely, if the situation is followed by discomfort, the connections to the situation will become weaker and the behavior of response is less likely to occur when the situation is repeated.
 In essence here, we are speaking of binary learning, learning that occurs through one of two choices and their eventual result…positive or negative, reward or punishment, black or white!

 Ivan Pavlov is credited by many as defining the key to classical conditioning and it is a technique used in behavioral training, especially in dog training.
 A naturally occurring stimulus is paired with a response.
 Then, a previously neutral stimulus is paired with the naturally occurring stimulus.
 Eventually, the previously neutral stimulus comes to evoke the response without the presence of the naturally occurring stimulus.
 The two elements are then known as the conditioned stimulus and the conditioned response.
 The way I have always thought of this is to make associations either positive (reinforcing) or negative (scary or threatening) from a dog training perspective.